openzipkin/zipkin/zipkin-storage/README.md

 Modules here implement popular storage options available by default in the [server build](../zipkin-server).

-Please note all modules here require JRE 8+ eventhough `InMemoryStorage` will run on JRE 6+.
+Please note all modules here require JRE 11+ even if `InMemoryStorage` will run on JRE 6+.

 These libraries are also usable outside the server, for example in